 Muscle injuries, unlike tendon or ligament ruptures, are typically followed by profuse bleeding, inflammation, remodeling, and regeneration.
-Muscles have an abundant blood supply, so that when the fibers tear there is an immediate rush of blood to the site of injury—and with the blood, comes stem and reparative cells.
-While one might think this would lead to rapid healing, the fact is that, the repair cells directing such healing are inhibited by unique cells, which lay down scar tissue rather than normal muscle fibers.
+Muscles have an abundant blood supply, so that when the fibers tear there is an immediate rush of blood to the site of injury—and with the blood, comes stem-derived reparative cells.
+While one might think this would lead to rapid healing, the fact is that the repair cells directing such healing are inhibited by unique cells, which lay down scar tissue rather than normal muscle fibers.
 The healing of the muscle is initially somewhat disordered, and only over time (with exercise and hormonal stimulation) can it be remodeled.
 The exercise induces hypertrophy (enlargement) of the muscle fibers while the hormones, with their specialized growth factors, direct individual fiber regeneration.

 Until recently it was believed that most injured muscles could not be fully restored to normal.
 This misconception has been overturned by encouraging studies of heart muscles: after the heart’s blood supply is temporarily interrupted (which is called myocardial infarction), injured heart muscles have been restored with a direct injection of stem cells.

 So the calf strain is really a “mini-model” of every injury and of most repair processes.
 And the treatment is evolving.
-We are moving beyond rest, ice, and anti-inflammatories to a more active protocol that includes controlled exercise to induce remodeling; alternating ice and heat to improve blood flow; and injections of tissue-specific growth factors which, as they recruit muscle-specific progenitor and stem cells to the site of injury may induce rapid and normal tissue regeneration.
+We are moving beyond rest, ice, and anti-inflammatories to a more active protocol that includes controlled exercise to induce remodeling; alternating ice and heat to improve blood flow; and injections of tissue-specific growth factors which, as they recruit muscle-specific progenitor cells to the site of injury may induce rapid and normal tissue regeneration.

 As long as a calf strain is really a strain—rather than a complete tear of the muscle and tendon requiring surgical repair—non-operative interventions can cure the injury.
 Only the athlete, agent, surgeon, and MRI know for sure.
 In Kevin Durant’s case, the proof will be in the jumping.